josephg/streamtoiter/README.md

-# Stream to iter
+# Async stream

-This is a tiny library for creating an async iterable object:
+This is a tiny library for creating async iterable objects:

 ```javascript
 for await (const item of iter) {